karfakonta/karfakonta/README.md

 - 👋 Hi, I’m @karfakonta
 - 👀 I’m interested in Frontend, Backend and mobile development to become a fullstack developper.
-- 🌱 I’m currently learning Javascript, ReactJS, NodeJS, PHP, Java, Kotline, Swift, ...
+- 🌱 I’m currently learning JavaScript, ReactJS, NodeJS, PHP, Java, IOS & Androïd.
-- 💞️ I’m looking to collaborate on Any project in order to enhance my level and learn new thing.
+- 💞️ I’m looking to collaborate on Any project in order to enhance my level and learn from others.
-- 📫 How to reach me ...
+- 📫 You can reach me on LinkedIn --

 <!---
 karfakonta/karfakonta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.